 THE ALEXANDER TECHNIQUE

-The Alexander Technique is an approach to restoring and maintaining the body/mind connection.
+The Alexander Technique is an approach to restoring and maintaining the body/mind connection for better self-regulation.
 It is intended as a method for prevention but is often used therapeutically in tandem with more traditional medically prescribed therapies.

 What to expect?

 How long does it take?

 Many studies use 24 weekly sessions as a starting point but it is really up to your wants and needs.

 How does it work?